guardian/support-service-lambdas/handlers/sf-datalake-export/README.md

 The Salesforce data exports run everyday at [1AM UTC](https://github.com/guardian/support-service-lambdas/blob/main/handlers/sf-datalake-export/cfn.yaml#L501) and are kicked off by a CloudWatch Event.
 The event triggers a step function to run in the AWS Membership account.
 When they occasionally fail you need to retrigger the failed export through the AWS console.

-There is a generic step function that takes a simple JSON object to export the chosen Salesforce object.
+There is a generic step function, called `salesforce-export-PROD`, that takes a simple JSON object to export the chosen Salesforce object.
 (As seen below)

 ```
 {